Josh Hardcastle

-Joshua Hardcastle (born 28 August 1992) is a professional rugby league footballer who plays as a or on the for Featherstone Rovers in the Championship.
+Joshua Hardcastle (born 28 August 1992) is a former professional rugby league player who plays as a for amateur side Featherstone Lions in the National Conference League.

 Background

 Hardcastle was born in Pontefract, West Yorkshire, England.

 Career

 Hardcastle was in the Wakefield Trinity Wildcats junior system and played in the Challenge Cup for the Featherstone Lions.

 He has also played in Australia for the Whitsunday Brahmans in an amateur Queensland competition.

 Hardcastle played for Featherstone in their 2021 Million Pound Game loss against Toulouse Olympique.